segmentio/segment-docs/src/privacy/bcr-compliance.md

 To delete the data for an entire source, send a request to the the Customer Success team by emailing [friends@segment.com](mailto:friends@segment.com) with your workplace slug, the source you'd like to delete data from, and the time frame for the data you'd like to delete.

 > note "Deleting source data"
-> When Segment deletes your data for a particular source, they do not forward that deletion to sources or data storage providers associated with your account.
-To remove your data from external providers, reach out to the individual providers about their deletion practices.
+> When Segment deletes your data for a particular source, the deletion is not forwarded to sources or data storage providers associated with your account.
+To remove your data from external sources, reach out to the individual source about their deletion practices.

 ### Deleting your workspace data